middlesparrow/PokemonGo-MapValidator/README.md

  - Daily log instead of just one file;
  - Map dimension needs to be worked on;
  - Graphics device: select the device where to send the browser more easily than x-y coords;
+ - Validate URL: option do detect the error code of the request, Selenium does not have this;

+# Develop
+It's a NetBeans 8.1 project.

+# Download
+You can download de dist folder and run directly from the command line.
+Example to see the help: java -jar PokemonGo-MapValidator.jar -h